-In the event that any Polk County employee believes that he/she has been discriminated against on the basis of his/her disability status, he/she may file a written complaint within one year of the alleged discriminatory incident with Human Resources.
+In the event that any Polk County employee believes that they have been discriminated against on the basis of their disability status, they may file a written complaint within one year of the alleged discriminatory incident with Human Resources.
 Human Resources shall provide a procedure that ensures that the concerns contained in the complaint will be thoroughly investigated.

-The Claimant is further entitled to seek equitable resolution of his/her Title II complaint pursuant to the complaint procedure set out in Rule 14.
+The Claimant is further entitled to seek equitable resolution of their Title II complaint pursuant to the complaint procedure set out in Rule 14.